WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/advanced-web-of-trust-concepts.md

 Minimizing Disclosure
 ---------------------

 The concept of minimizing disclosure is to reveal only the amount of information about the certificate holder that is needed for the relying party to make a decision, and no more.
-The classic example is that when you wish to enter a bar in the US to buy a drink, you currently offer a credential that reveals your full name, address, identifying numbers, birthday, etc. This despite all the bouncer legally needs to do is verify that you are over 21.
-A minimum disclosure credential would offer only that information.
+The classic example is that when you wish to enter a bar in the US to buy a drink, you currently offer a credential that reveals your full name, address, identifying numbers, birthday, etc. This even though all the bouncer legally needs to do is verify that you are over 21.
+A minimum disclosure credential would offer only the age information.

 There are a number of approaches to minimizing disclosure:

 * Progressive Disclosure: With progressive disclosure, only the minimum information is offered.
 For instance, a request for age would result in that the issuer has a claim about the holder's, a second request might reveal that they are older than 13, a third over 18, a fourth over 21, the fifth the actual age in years, the sixth a birth year, and the last a birthday.
-By policy, a relying party never ask more than you needed to make a decision about the credential holder.
+By policy, a relying party would never ask more than  needed to make a decision about the credential holder.

 * Relying Party Profiles: If a relying party desires a credential from someone, they present a profile representing their authority to make such a request.
 By policy, such profiles only are authorized if they minimize disclosure.
 Example of this approach:
    * YOTI https://www.yoti.com/